nguyntony/react/README.md

 - Export default is just like module.exports (that you see in your node/express app)
 - The return statement that you see in the app function is JSX.

+## Code breakdown
+- component (inside of the App.js) there is an 'App' function and that is considered a component
+- elements (inside of the App function), this looks like html and is after the return statement.
+- if you click on the 'view page source',  you will not see the html that is inside of div#root.

+React creates your DOM elements inside div#root.
+What this means is that inside of your App.js, the element that you want to appear on the browser will be wrapped around this div id root.

+## How to create a react component
+**Note** when creating a new file, it must be capitalized.
+1. Import react
+2. Write your component
+3. Export your component

+#### To use your component
+1. Import the file into the file that you wish
+2. Call your component like this `<YourComponent></YourComponent>` Anything that was in that file 'YourComponent' will now be referenced as the above.
+- You may see your component call this like `<YourComponent/>`

+**Note** The components are very similar to the templates in express, you can modularize your html and then have it imported into the file that will be rendered for each page.